 This does not mean that people don’t genuinely want change.
 Many do.
 The desire to leave something behind and build something new is real and valid.
 But the way these decisions are presented is no longer neutral, it is influenced by culture, trends, and the pressure to be seen.

 Platforms like TikTok amplify this even further.
 People say, “I went viral,” what does going viral actually mean?
 It means visibility.
 It means attention.
 It does not necessarily mean truth, depth, or sustainability.
 And somewhere in all of this, individuality begins to fade.
-When everyone is documenting the same type of “unique” journey, following similar scripts, using the same language, it raises an uncomfortable question:

 Are we expressing ourselves truthfully or are we performing a version of what we have been taught authenticity looks like or we think authenticity is?
-There is nothing wrong with wanting more for your life and there is nothing wrong with change.
-But there is something worth questioning when every personal decision starts to feel like it needs an audience to be real.

 - Not everything needs to be seen to be valid.